Ultra Media & Entertainment: Restoration

+Streaming services

+The company has also ventured in the OTT space with focus on regional Indian languages.
+They have launched the app Ultra Jhakaas for exclusive Marathi language content thus becoming one of the early dominant players in the segment.
+Along with this, they have launched their apps Ultra Play for Hindi language movies & web-series with Ultra Gaane for music videos.

 Subsidiaries

 Apart from entertainment business company has also made a strong presence in Soft Toys market in India.
 Ultra Toys & Gifts Pvt Ltd is a part of the Ultra Media and Entertainment Group, which has manufacturing units at Mumbai & Noida.
 This company is a licensing partner of British company Smiley World in India.
+The company launched a over-the-top platform Ultra Jhakaas on 22 March 2023, which provides digital content in Marathi.